-Notably, the use of speech-to-text technologies, such as features allowing drivers to listen and verbally respond to text messages or emails, results in a very high-level of mental distraction and significantly affects driver attention.
+Notably, the use of speech-to-text technologies, such as features allowing drivers to listen and verbally respond to text messages or emails, and the use of personal voice assistance, result in a very high-level of mental distraction and significantly affects driver attention.
 While these technologies aim to prevent visual and manual distractions, they

 could unintentionally provide motorists with a false sense of safety behind the wheel.